bluecatengineering/pelagos-packages/CONTRIBUTING.md

 - Do not manually reformat code; let Prettier handle it for consistency.
 - **JavaScript code must pass all ESLint checks.**
 - **Less (CSS) files must pass all Stylelint checks.**
+- CSS class names must follow [the BEM convention](https://getbem.com/naming) with the "block" using the component name as is (e.g. "Button") and the "element" and "modifier" using camel case.

 ### 2. Commit Messages